Tableau Line Chart

 Let us change the value from Year to All months present in each year to see the detailed monthly sales (trend)

-The detailed strip for each month in 2011, 2012, 2013, and 2014 is in the Tableau line chart.
+The detailed strip for each month in 2011, 2012, 2013, and 2014 is in the Tableau line chart with multiple measures.

-Create a Blended Axis Line plot
+Create a Blended Axis Line chart

 To create a Blended axis strip, drag and drop the Product Cost from the Row Shelf to the Sales Amount axis, as shown below.